Domžale Sports Park

 Domžale Sports Park (Športni park Domžale) or Domžale Stadium (Stadion Domžale) is a multi-purpose stadium located in Domžale, Slovenia.
-It is currently used mostly for football matches and is the home ground of NK Domžale and NK Radomlje.
+It is currently used mostly for football matches and is the home ground of NK Radomlje for their matches in the Slovenian First League.
+It was also the home stadium of NK Domžale until 2026, when the club withdrew from the top division and was dissolved due to financial problems.

 The stadium was built in 1948 and has a capacity for 3,100 spectators.
 It was renovated and modernized in 1997 and 1999.
 Work on the new West Stand started in October 2003 and was finished in April 2004.
 In June 2006, the stadium received floodlights, mounted on four concrete towers and placed at each corner of the stadium.